Land area: 357.000km2

 - The installed MWel capacity is currently way too small to use biogas as a battery when the sun and wind is underperforming.

-How biomass should be utilized in prioritized order:
+How biomass should be utilized:

 - Biofuel (ideally liquid fuel)